sejal-jagtap/de_sql_guidebook/README.md

-# 📘 SQL Guidebook Project — Research Paper Database
+# 📘 SQL Guidebook — Research Paper Database

 ## 🧩 Overview
 This project demonstrates **SQL fundamentals and advanced data manipulation** using a research publication dataset.